The Cradle Will Rock: Broadway and Off-Broadway

 The musical was revived on Broadway on December 26, 1947, at the Mansfield Theatre, then moving to the Broadway Theatre, with a cast that included Alfred Drake (Larry Foreman), Vivian Vance (Mrs. Mister), Jack Albertson (Yasha), and original cast member Will Geer (Mr. Mister).
 The production was directed by Howard da Silva and played 34 performances.
-The UK premiere took place in London at the Unity Theatre, King's Cross, in 1951.
+The British premiere, directed by Bill Owen and with Jimmy Gibb and Mary Peppin as pianists, took place in London's Unity Theatre in 1951.

 Blitzstein's rarely heard orchestrations were used in a February 1960 production by the New York City Opera at New York City Center, featuring Tammy Grimes and David Atkinson.

 The show was revived Off-Broadway in 1964 in a production starring Jerry Orbach (Larry Foreman), Nancy Andrews (Mrs. Mister), Lauri Peters (Moll), and Micki Grant (Ella Hammer), directed by Howard da Silva.
 Leonard Bernstein acted as music supervisor to music director Gershon Kingsley.
 The production ran at Theatre Four for 82 performances.
 This production won the Obie Award as Best Musical Production and Dean Dittman (who played Editor Daily) won the Obie for Distinguished Performance.

-The Acting Company presented an Off-Broadway production at the American Place Theater from May 9, 1983 to May 29, 1983, directed by John Houseman and featuring a spoken introduction by Houseman, and starring Patti LuPone.
+The Acting Company presented an Off-Broadway production at the American Place Theater from May 9, 1983, to May 29, 1983, directed by John Houseman and featuring a spoken introduction by Houseman, and starring Patti LuPone.
 This production was done "on a dark stage, decorated only with chairs and Dennis Parichy's poetic lighting.
 At dead center is the upright piano, whose expert player, Michael Barrett, delivers the Brechtian scene-setting announcements as Blitzstein once did."
-The production was recorded for television and aired on PBS in 1986.
+This production toured the United States during the Acting Company's 1983-1984 season, bringing this show to sold out audiences across the nation, with a mostly young just-out-of-college cast which featured Laura Brutsman (Busch) in the roles of Moll/Sister Mister which had been performed by Patty Lupone Off Broadway.
+The national tour music director and onstage pianist was Charles Berigan.
+Both were recent graduates of the Juilliard School.
+The Off Broadway production was recorded for television and aired on PBS in 1986.